Everything you need to know about honey

 1) Healing wounds and burns

-Honey has been consumed for thousands of years for its supposed health benefits.
+People have consumed honey for thousands of years for its supposed health benefits.

 There have been some cases in which people have reported positive effects of using honey in treating wounds.